 \end{widetext} where $\hat{a}_{s',i'}^{\dagger}(\omega)$ is the creation operator for the $s'$ and $i'$-mode, respectively.

-In Eq.\ref{phi_4}, the physical meaning of the quantum state can be reinterpreted based on the travel time of each term.
+In Eq. (\ref{phi_4}), the physical meaning of the quantum state can be reinterpreted based on the travel time of each term.
 For the first term (denoted as $|\Psi_{\text{TPES}}\rangle$, referred to as the \textit{two-photon entangled state}, TPES), photons with frequencies $\omega_s$ and $\omega_i$ simultaneously pass through either the long or short arms of the interferometer.
 As a result, they become indistinguishable in coincidence count measurements, forming an entangled state with TPI effects \cite{franson1989bell}.

 The second term describes a scenario in which a photon traveling through the long arm is always detected in the $s'$-mode (photons with a delay of $\tau_l$ are detected in the $s'$-mode), while photons with a delay of $\tau_s$ are detected in the $i'$-mode (denoted as $|\Psi_{\text{ls}}\rangle$).
 The third term (denoted as $ |\Psi_{\text{sl}}\rangle$) corresponds to the inverse scenario of the second term.
-Both states are referred to as \textit{satellite states}.
-Based on the travel time of these states, they can be identified in the coincidence count measurement, as illustrated in Fig.\ref{setup_th}(b).
+Both states are referred to as \textit{satellite states}, which are without TPI effect.
+Based on the travel times of these states, they can be identified in the coincidence count measurement, as illustrated in Fig. \ref{setup_th}(b).

-To comprehensively investigate the generation and verification of HFEQs using the integrated interferometer, we focus on TPES, which allows us to demonstrate that the interferometer provides complete control over frequency entanglement through quantum interference.
-The impact of the interferometer on the satellite states will be discussed in Appendix.\ref{satellite_states}.
+To comprehensively investigate the generation and verification of HFEQs using the integrated interferometer, we focus on TPES, which allows us to demonstrate that the interferometer provides complete control over frequency entanglement through quantum interference (The impact of the interferometer on the satellite states will be discussed in Appendix. \ref{satellite_states}).

 Now, let us consider the TPES at the output of the interferometer.
 This quantum state can be redefined in terms of the frequency basis observed in the $s'$- and $i'$-modes, as